adullact/puppet-freeipa/README.md

 https://github.com/puppetlabs/beaker-task_helper/issues/47
 PR : https://github.com/puppetlabs/beaker-task_helper/pull/48

-Puppet4 is EOL since 2019-01-01.
-Even if puppet 4.10 should work, it is not tested.

 ## Development

 Home at URL https://gitlab.adullact.net/adullact/puppet-freeipa

-Issues and MR are welcome. `[CONTRIBUTING.md](https://gitlab.adullact.net/adullact/puppet-freeipa/blob/master/CONTRIBUTING.md)` gives some guidance about contributing process.
+Issues and MR are welcome.
+[CONTRIBUTING.md](https://gitlab.adullact.net/adullact/puppet-freeipa/blob/master/CONTRIBUTING.md) gives some guidance about contributing process.
 If you follow these contributing guidelines your patch will likely make it into a release a little more quickly.

 ### Release Notes